-In this paper, the authors propose to use and refine attention map to improve the performance of person attribute recognition.
-As shown in Fig. \ref{DeepAlgorithms-CAM}, their model contain two main modules, \emph{i.e.} the multi-label classification sub-network and attention map refinement module.
-The adopted CAM net \cite{zhou2014learningCAMnet} also follows the category-specific framework, in another word, different attribute classifier have different parameters for the fully connected (FC) layer.
-They use the parameters in FC layer as weights to linearly combine the feature maps in the last convolutional layer to obtain the attention map of each object category.
-However, this naive implementation of attention mechanism could not focus on the right regions all the time due to low resolution, over-fitting training, \emph{et al}.
+In this paper, the authors propose to use and refine attention maps to improve the performance of person attribute recognition.
+As shown in Fig. \ref{DeepAlgorithms-CAM}, their model contains two main modules, \emph{i.e.} the multi-label classification sub-network and attention map refinement module.
+The adopted CAM net \cite{zhou2014learningCAMnet} also follows the category-specific framework, in other words, different attribute classifiers have different parameters for the fully connected (FC) layer.
+They use the parameters in the FC layer as weights to linearly combine the feature maps in the last convolutional layer to obtain the attention map of each object category.
+However, this naive implementation of the attention mechanism could not focus on the right regions all the time due to low resolution, over-fitting training, \emph{et al}.

-To handle aforementioned issues, they explore to refine the attention map by tuning CAM network.
-They measure the appropriateness of an attention map based on its concentration and attempt to make the attention map to highlight a smaller but concentrated region.
-Specifically speaking, they introduce a weighted average layer to obtain attention map first.
+To handle the aforementioned issues, they explore refining the attention map by tuning the CAM network.
+They measure the appropriateness of an attention map based on its concentration and attempt to make the attention map highlight a smaller but concentrated region.
+Specifically speaking, they introduce a weighted average layer to obtain an attention map first.
 Then, they use average pooling to down-sample its resolution to capture the importance of all the potential relevant regions.
-After that, they also adopt Softmax layer to transform the attention map into a probability map.
+After that, they also adopt the Softmax layer to transform the attention map into a probability map.
 Finally, the maximum probability can be obtained via the global average pooling layer.

 On the basis of the maximum probability, the authors propose a new loss function (named exponential loss function) to measure the appropriateness of the attention heat map which can be written as: